cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Run
 ``python legged_gym/scripts/train.py --task=pupper_stand --num_envs=2000 --max_iterations=500 --run_name='standup_test' --headless``
 to train your policy.
-Run for around 250 iterations and check the results.
+Check the policy at 250 iterations.

 Hint: Make sure that the reward is positive.
 The code clips rewards at 0.
 To do so, you can subtract a base height penalty (based on the current state of Pupper relative to the target state) from a constant.